FAC8/READMES/Week 3/testing-ajax.md

 		  this.send = function(){}
 	  }
     var callbacks = {
-      onSuccess: jasmine.createSpy('onSuccess'),
+      onSuccess: jasmine.createSpy('onSuccess')
-      onError: jasmine.createSpy('onError')
     };
-    var url = 'ProductData.json';
+    var url = 'url to test';
     requester(url, callbacks);
     expect(callbacks.onSuccess).toHaveBeenCalled();
 	XMLHttpRequest.prototype.open = oldOpen;
   });
 ```

-Now (in theory), when we call `xhr.open` within `requester`, we set the `readyState` to 4, the `status` to 200, and call `onreadystatechange`, executing our callback.
+Now (in theory), when we call `xhr.open` within `requester`, we set the `readyState` of our object instance to 4, the `status` to 200, and call `onreadystatechange`, which should in turn execute our callback.
+We override `send` with an empty function because since we are not really opening a request calling the real `send` method would throw an error.
 Note the first and last lines, which save and restore the original prototype.
-Also, note that `requester` must now be rewritten to accept a second parameter, `callbacks` which will contain the callbacks that we wish to execute for different eventualities:
+Also, note that `requester` must now be rewritten to accept a second parameter, `callbacks` which will contain the callbacks that we wish to execute for different eventualities.

 ```
 function requester(url, callbacks){